Did you know that people in their “golden years” are more vulnerable to fraud?

 - Familiar Fraud: This especially shocking scam occurs when someone’s identity is stolen by family members or caregivers, often for financial gain.

-- Phone Fraud: Cell phone scamming is an incredibly common method that fraudsters use to access sensitive information and financial accounts.
+- Phone Fraud: Cell phone scams is an incredibly common method that fraudsters use to access sensitive information and financial accounts.

-- Email Scams: Like cell phone scams, email fraud is another favorite tool that scammers use.
+- Email Scams: Like phone scams, email fraud and email phishing is another favorite tool that scammers use.
 From false romances to savvy IRS scams, there’s no shortage of ways that email can be abused to exploit a population that can’t spot the warning signs of fraud.

 - Military Identity Theft: According to the FTC, over 160,000 cases of fraud targeted veterans in 2019.
 This form of fraud is often used to access government benefits, tax returns, and credit cards.

-- Synthetic Identity Theft: A particularly difficult form of fraud to spot because it involves mixing some real information (such as a senior citizen’s stolen SSN) with fake details (such as a made-up name).
+- Synthetic Identity Theft: A particularly difficult form of fraud to spot, synthetic identity theft involves mixing some real information (such as a senior citizen’s stolen SSN) with fake details (such as a made-up name).

-- Criminal Identity Theft: A type of identity theft that occurs when fraudsters present themselves as someone else when arrested or cited for a crime, leaving the victim to deal with the consequences.
+- Criminal Identity Theft: Criminal identity theft occurs when fraudsters present themselves as someone else when arrested or cited for a crime, leaving the victim to deal with the consequences.

 - Utility Fraud: Utility scams involve an imposter pretending to be a utility provider and demanding payment.